BDC Hamburger Icon

 4. Use emotion over logic.

-Strategies that involve both facts and emotions can be enormously successful sales tools.
-However, emotion is particularly essential in aggressive marketing.
+Strategies that incorporate both facts and emotions can be highly successful sales tools.
+However, emotion is particularly powerful in aggressive marketing.
 Don’t be afraid to appeal to your audience’s deepest priorities with emotional content.

-For example, a Whirlpool ad that emphasized the challenges parents face in raising a family went viral.
-It showed how a simple washing machine can minimize the headaches of laundry and give families free time to spend together.
+For example, a Whirlpool ad that highlighted the challenges parents face in raising a family went viral.
+It showed how a simple washing machine can ease the stress of laundry, giving families more free time to spend together.

 5. Attack the market leader directly.

-To differentiate yourself from the competition ― particularly from a market leader ― you must show where you hold a distinct advantage beyond price.
+To differentiate yourself from the competition ― particularly a market leader ― you must show where you hold a distinct advantage beyond just price.
+“The main goal is always to provide better value to your target audience,” Meyer explained.
+“That’s what separates a good aggressive marketing campaign from a negative one.”

 For example, in its early days, Apple gained attention by contrasting itself with market leader Microsoft.
 It didn’t focus on processor speed or tech specs.
 Instead, it emphasized the relative “coolness” of Macs vs. PCs.
-One of Apple’s iconic ads cast Microsoft as Big Brother and Mac as the choice of individualists.
-You may also recall the “Hi, I’m a Mac” commercials that portrayed the Mac as cool and laid back in contrast to the nerdy, uptight PC.
+One of Apple’s iconic ads depicted Microsoft as Big Brother and Mac as the choice of individualists.
+You may also recall the “Hi, I’m a Mac” commercials, which portrayed the Mac as cool and laid-back in contrast to the nerdy, uptight PC.

 Pros and cons of aggressive marketing